 - develop knowledge of wider social debates that impact on technology enhanced learning

-New technologies are the method as well as the focus of the teaching.
-All students will receive a tablet at the beginning of the course, with apps to use within classes and during fieldwork.
-This is yours to keep so that you can build your own library of educational resources.
+New technologies are the method as well as the focus of the teaching as students engage with games, mobiles, interactive learning environments to name just a few.
 Each year, there is an opportunity to visit London to attend the largest educational technology trade show in Europe.

 Teaching is delivered in a state-of-the-art flexible learning room using a ‘flipped’ approach.
 This course is particularly suitable if you have the flexibility to be based in the Nottingham area and wish to study here, taking advantage of the full range of campus-based resources.